-Istanbul is for sure a must-see city not only once in a lifetime, but many many many times afterwards.
+Istanbul is a city-magnet where you will always want to come back.
 Despite the fact that Istanbul is located just in 500km from Varna, I’ve never been there.
 In November I decided that the time has come for me to see Istanbul and for Istanbul to see me ):

 As a first-time visitor, I went on an organized trip and decided on what am I going to see in Istanbul.

 The first stop is Old Istanbul.
 All within walking distance, are locate Aya Sofya, Blue Mosque, Basilica Cistern Yerebatan, the Hippodrome and Arasta Bazaar.

 Walkthrough the Hippodrome and imagine Byzantine chariots in racing competitions back at the days

 It’s almost impossible to miss out the Hippodrome and the Egyptian Obelisk that Emperor Theodosius has built up in the centre of the Old part of Istanbul.
 It looks like the perfect spot for a starting point of the chariots’ races.

 For me, Aya Sofya was a dream come true.
 I would be happy to visit only Aya Sofya and nothing else in Istanbul.
 It symbolises all the civilisations crossing Istanbul and keeps their footprints on the inside as well as on the outside.
 Aya Sofya is not a house of worship, it’s a museum of religions and civilisations.
 No particular rules to follow entering the museum, just buy your ticket online to skip the queue ):